Some results on injectivity and multistationarity in chemical reaction networks: Injectivity results for CRNs

-We summarise in Corollary~\ref{corequivs} a number of equivalences which follow from Theorem~\ref{thmnoninjgen} and earlier results with little effort, noting in advance that the equivalence of (1) and (2) in Corollary \ref{corequivs} reads almost identically to Theorem 4.11 in \cite{shinarfeinbergconcord1} (with positive general kinetics replaced by ``weakly monotonic kinetics").
-Recall that given a function $f(x) = \Gamma v(x)$ as is (\ref{reacsys}), IC1 means injectivity of $f$ on each positive stoichiometry class, \apost{IC1} means that $f$ can only take the same value at two distinct points on a stoichiometry class if they are both on $\partial \mathbb{R}^n_{\geq 0}$, and \apostt{IC1} means that $f$ can only take the same value at distinct points on a stoichiometry class if they share a facet of $\partial \mathbb{R}^n_{\geq 0}$. \begin{cor} The following are equivalent for a reaction system $\mathcal{R}$: \begin{enumerate}[align=left,leftmargin=*] \item $\mathcal{R}$ is concordant. \item $\mathcal{R}$ satisfies IC1 for all positive general kinetics. \item $\mathcal{R}$ satisfies IC1 for all weak general kinetics.
+We summarise in Corollary~\ref{corequivs} a number of equivalences which follow from Theorem~\ref{thmnoninjgen} and earlier results with little effort, noting in advance that the equivalence of (1) and (2) in Corollary \ref{corequivs} reads almost identically to Theorem 4.11 in Shinar and Feinberg \cite{shinarfeinbergconcord1} (with positive general kinetics replaced by ``weakly monotonic kinetics'').
+Recall that given a function $f(x) = \Gamma v(x)$ as is (\ref{reacsys}), IC1 means injectivity of $f$ on each positive stoichiometry class, \apost{IC1} means that $f$ can only take the same value at two distinct points on a stoichiometry class if they are both on $\partial \mathbb{R}^n_{\geq 0}$, and \apostt{IC1} means that $f$ can only take the same value at distinct points on a stoichiometry class if they share a facet of $\partial \mathbb{R}^n_{\geq 0}$. \begin{cor} The following are equivalent for a CRN $\mathcal{R}$: \begin{enumerate}[align=left,leftmargin=*] \item $\mathcal{R}$ is concordant. \item $\mathcal{R}$ satisfies IC1 for all positive general kinetics. \item $\mathcal{R}$ satisfies IC1 for all weak general kinetics. \item $\mathcal{R}$ satisfies \apost{IC1} for all weak general kinetics. \item $\mathcal{R}$ satisfies IC1 for all physical power-law kinetics. \item $\mathcal{R}$ satisfies \apost{IC1} for all physical power-law kinetics. \item $\cal R$ satisfies IC1 for all general kinetics. \item $\cal R$ satisfies \apost{IC1} for all general kinetics. \item $\cal R$ satisfies \apostt{IC1} for all general kinetics. \end{enumerate} \end{cor} \begin{proof} First, by Lemma~\ref{lemconcordrev}, we may assume without loss of generality that $\mathcal{R}$ is a system of irreversible reactions, namely, any reversible reaction can be treated as a pair of irreversible ones.
+(1) $\Rightarrow$ (2) follows from Theorem~\ref{thmnoninjgen}(a).
+(2) $\Rightarrow$ (3), (3) $\Rightarrow$ (5), and (4) $\Rightarrow$ (6) are immediate as weak general kinetics is a special case of positive general kinetics, and physical power-law kinetics is a special case of weak general kinetics (Remark~\ref{remgenMA}).
+(3) $\Leftrightarrow$ (4) and (5) $\Leftrightarrow$ (6) follow from Lemma~\ref{lemICrels}.
+(1) $\Rightarrow$ (9) follows from Theorem~\ref{thmnoninjgen}(a).
+(9) $\Rightarrow$ (8) $\Rightarrow$ (7) is immediate.
+Finally, (5) $\Rightarrow$ (1) and (7) $\Rightarrow$ (1) follow from Theorem~\ref{thmnoninjgen}(a) as power-law general kinetics is a case of both physical power-law kinetics and general kinetics. \end{proof}